 Content Security Policy (CSP)

 CSP is designed to be fully backward compatible (except CSP version 2 where there are some explicitly-mentioned inconsistencies in backward compatibility; more details here section 1.1).
-Browsers that don't support it still work with servers that implement it, and vice-versa: browsers that don't support CSP ignore it, functioning as usual, defaulting to the standard same-origin policy for web content.
-If the site doesn't offer the CSP header, browsers likewise use the standard same-origin policy.
+Browsers that don't support it still work with servers that implement it, and vice versa.
+Browsers that don't support CSP ignore it, functioning as usual; they will only apply the protections of the standard same-origin policy without the further restrictions that the CSP would add.

 Alternatively, the <meta>